momajd/InsanFran/README.md

 Users can create posts by uploading images.
 When a post is created through the UI, an action is set off and the post data is sent to the back-end with an ajax POST request.
 Associations in rails are set up for the post model to have many comments and likes.

 Posts are made up of several layers of React Components and are displayed on the feed page.
-The design of these posts were modeled after clean and minimalist look of Instagram posts.
+The design of these posts were modeled after the clean look of Instagram posts.

 ![Post](/docs/images/post.png)